 The curvature of the front surface of the eye will be measured with an instrument called a corneal topographer.

-Evaluation of the tear film on the eyes’ surface may call for treatment, as a precaution, fto minimize the development of dry eyes after the surgery.
+Evaluation of the tear film on the eyes’ surface may call for treatment, as a precaution, to minimize the development of dry eyes after the surgery.

 You also are likely to undergo a Wavefront analysis that sends light waves through the eye to provide an even more precise map of aberrations affecting your vision; if Wavefront technology is being used, this analysis will be needed.

 Your eye doctor also initiates questions regarding your general health history as well as any medications you are taking, to determine if you are a suitable candidate for LASIK.
-This may be a good place to add that if they are not a candidate for LASIK then we can consider PRK.
+If it is determined that you are not a candidate for LASIK, then we may be able to consider PRK (Photorefractive Keratectomy) as an option.

 Contact lenses should not be worn for two weeks before your evaluation, and before the LASIK procedure.
 This is necessary because contact lens wear can temporarily alter the natural shape of your cornea.
 This period of time will depend on the type of lens that you wear.